Armagedon13/Arduino-Projects/libraries/FastLED/README.md

 ## About

-The led driver for tiny computers the size of a quarter, more or less.

-esp32, teensy, arduino,
-raspberri pi, attiny family and more.

-This is a library for easily & efficiently controlling a wide variety of LED chipsets, like the ones sold by Adafruit (NeoPixel, DotStar, LPD8806), Sparkfun (WS2801), and AliExpress.
+This is a driver library for easily & efficiently controlling a wide variety of LED chipsets, like the ones sold by Adafruit (NeoPixel, DotStar, LPD8806), Sparkfun (WS2801), and AliExpress.

+The 3.9.x series introduced:
+  * Massive parallel rendering to drive thousands of LEDs.
+  * Background rendering of LEDs so that your program/sketch can prepare the next frame and respond to user input without affect frame rate.

 In addition to writing to the LEDs, this library also includes a number of functions for high-performing 8-bit math for manipulating your RGB values, as well as low level classes for abstracting out access to pins and SPI hardware, while still keeping things as fast as possible.